Running in of grease lubricated bearings

-- Continue increasing the speed incrementally, allowing the temperature to stabilize at each stage, until the spindle reaches one speed interval above the operating speed of the system.
+- Continue increasing the speed incrementally, allowing the temperature to stabilize at each stage, until the spindle reaches one speed interval above the required operating speed.
 This results in a lower temperature rise during normal operation.
-The bearing is now properly run-in.
+The bearing is now properly run in.

 This standard running-in procedure is time-consuming.
 For a medium- to high-speed spindle, each stage can take anywhere from 30 minutes to 2 hours before the temperature stabilizes.
 The total time for the running-in procedure can be 8 to 10 hours (diagram 1).

 An alternative to the standard running-in procedure reduces the number of stages and shortens the overall running-in time.
 The main steps can be summarized as follows:

 - Select a starting speed approximately 20 to 25% of the attainable speed for grease lubrication (→ Product tables) and choose a relatively large speed increment

 - Decide on an absolute temperature limit, usually 60 to 65 °C (140 to 150 °F).
 It is advisable to set the machine with limit switches that stop the spindle if the temperature rise exceeds the limits set.